Using a Mobility Scooter or Electric Powerchair in Victoria

 What is the maximum capable speed of travel of my device on flat ground?

 What is the maximum allowable unladen mass of a scooter or powerchair?

 The above information has been supplied to assist members of the public.
 Advanced Scooters does not claim to represent VicRoads.
-You are advised to always check with the appropriate government department to obtain a complete knowledge of the road law.
+You are always advised to check with the appropriate government department to obtain complete knowledge of the road law.
 16 December 2013